How much pre-training is enough to discover a good subnetwork?: How much pre-training do we really need?

-Theorem \ref{sgd_training_theorem} states that \textit{a threshold exists in the number of SGD pre-training iterations of a dense network, beyond which subnetworks derived with greedy selection are guaranteed to achieve good training loss}.
-Denoting this threshold as $t^\star$, in the case that $m^2 \gg d$, $\lim_{m \rightarrow \infty} t^\star = \infty$, implying that larger datasets require more pre-training for high-performing subnetworks to be discovered.
-When $m^2 \approx d$, $\lim_{m \rightarrow cd} t^\star = 0$; i.e., minimal pre-training is required for subnetworks to perform well on small datasets.
-Interestingly, $t^\star$ scales logarithmically with the dataset size, implying that the amount of required pre-training will plateau as the underlying dataset becomes increasingly large.
+Theorem \ref{sgd_training_theorem} states that \textit{a threshold exists in the number of GD pre-training iterations of a dense network, beyond which subnetworks derived with greedy selection are guaranteed to achieve good training loss}.
+Denoting this threshold as $t^\star$.
+Consider the choice of $\eta$ in Theorem \ref{sgd_prune_theorem}.
+When $N\gg m$, the step size becomes $\eta = O\paren{\frac{1}{N\lambda_{\max}^2}}$ and in this case $t^* = O\paren{\frac{-\log k}{\log \paren{1 - C_1\cdot\sfrac {\lambda_{\min}^2}{\lambda_{\max}^2}}}}$.
+This implies that the threshold of the pre-training steps depends on $\frac{\lambda_{\max}}{\lambda_{\min}}$, the condition number of $\bm{\Psi}$.
+Since $\bm{\Psi}$ is close to a random Gaussian matrix, $\frac{\lambda_{\max}}{\lambda_{\min}}$ increases as the size of the dataset $m$ increases.
+This implies that larger datasets require more pre-training for high-performing subnetworks to be discovered.
 Our finding provides theoretical insight regarding $i)$ how much pre-training is sufficient to discover a subnetwork that performs well and $ii)$ the difficulty of discovering high-performing subnetworks in large-scale experiments (i.e., large datasets require more pre-training).
-Because several empirical heuristics for discovering high-performing subnetworks without full pre-training have already been proposed \citep{early_bird, yin2019sooner}, we choose to not focus on deriving novel empirical methods.
-Additionally, our results specifically focus upon training accuracy, while generalization performance could be a more realistic assessment of subnetwork quality.
-It is possible that our analysis can be combined with theoretical results for neural network generalization performance \citep{two_layer_gen, deep_gen}, but we leave such analysis as future work.

-\section{Related Work}
+\section{Related work}